-College is more than a formal education.
-It’s a time for kids to take responsibility for their finances.
+College is a time for kids to take responsibility for their finances.

-Many college freshmen have had minimal experience dealing with money.
-Typically they come from living in a parent controlled world where they have rules, and they know their limits.
+Many college first-year students have had minimal experience dealing with money.
+Typically they come from living in a parent-controlled world where they have rules, and they know their limits.
 College offers a sense of freedom that could cause financial problems if not handled correctly.
-Credit cards and shopping could set a college students future off to a very bad start.
+Credit cards and shopping could set college kids future off to a terrible start.

-Before the big send off, experts suggest parents sit down with their kids and talk finance.
-Below are the three main financial products/practices that every college freshman should know going into their first day.
+Before the big send-off, experts suggest parents sit down with their kids and talk finance.
+Below are the three primary financial products and practices every college freshman should know going into their first day.

 Get a free checking and savings account.

 Look around your community for financial institutions that cater to students.
 When signing up for a checking/savings account, look for convenience and fees.
 Make sure the account comes with online/mobile banking with the ability to transfer funds and no attached fees for ATM withdrawals.

 If your student had not balanced a checkbook or never had a checking account before, now’s the time to learn.
 Debit card transactions made as credit do not always show up immediately in online banking.
 Plus, there are also pending transactions.
 Yes, it’s convenient, but unfortunately, it’s not always reliable.
 This is why it’s so important to learn how to balance a checkbook and backup your budget.
 It’ll take practice to learn how to keep track of transactions but its better (and cheaper!) than dealing with overdraft and penalty fees.

 Credit cards seem like an easy way to get through college.
 Many college kids think, “I will be making a lot of money when I graduate, so I will just pay them off when I get a job.”
 This thinking is the wrong way to go about credit cards!
 Credit cards can put your student in serious financial problems.
 Spending can become habit-forming and could hurt their chances in the future of finding a place to rent, buying a house, and sometimes hurt their chances for landing that “dream job.”